 "Returning to the Levitt Homes firm after war's end, Bill Levitt persuaded his father and brother to embrace the utilitarian system of construction he had learned in the Navy.
-With his architect-brother, Alfred, he designed a small one-floor house with an unfinished 'expansion attic' that could be rapidly constructed and as rapidly rented to returning GIs and their young families."
+With his architect-brother, Alfred, he designed a small one-floor house with an unfinished 'expansion attic' that could be rapidly constructed and as rapidly rented to returning GIs and their young families."6

-With the buried-post foundation approach (see section g) above), a full set of posts might be installed on site (for full 320-400sf house), but only a portion uncovered and used, if a smaller unit placed there.
+With the buried-post foundation approach (see section g) above), a full set of posts might be installed on site (for a full 320-400sf house), but only a portion uncovered and used, if a smaller unit is placed there.

-The small scale, ownability, and dweller-empowering ethos of New Starter Homes is intended to encourage diversity and creativity in how they are built and adapted.
-Even with a standardized foundation, low size limit, and possibly prefabricated designs, there can still be wide range for dweller control.
+The small scale, ownability, and dweller-empowering ethos of New Starter Home is intended to encourage diversity and creativity in how they are built and adapted.
+Even with a standardized foundation, low size limit, and possibly prefabricated designs, there can still be a wide range for dweller control.
 In this regard as well, the example of Levittown's 'homogeneous' housing is instructive:

 "As the first and one of the largest mass-produced suburbs, Levittown quickly became a symbol of postwar suburbia.
-Although Levittown provided affordable houses in what many residents felt to be a congenial community, critics decried its homogeneity, blandness, and racial exclusivity...Today, "Levittown" is used as a term to describe overly sanitized suburbs consisting largely of identical housing....Oddly enough, although Levittown is remembered largely for its homogeneity, the majority of houses in Levittown have by now been so thoroughly expanded and modified by their owners that their original architectural form can be somewhat difficult to see; however, with diligent observation, several original examples can still be seen today."10 d.
-How would you describe the potential impact of this approach on housing affordability for the category you selected above?
-You are encouraged to include a "target" or goals statement breaking down your approach to 1 million months, such as "Create 4,200 new multifamily units that will be affordable to families at or below 60% AMI for 20 years, with a public subsidy of no more than \$30,000/unit."
+Although Levittown provided affordable houses in what many residents felt to be a congenial community, critics decried its homogeneity, blandness, and racial exclusivity...Today, "Levittown" is used as a term to describe overly sanitized suburbs consisting largely of identical housing....Oddly enough, although Levittown is remembered largely for its homogeneity, the majority of houses in Levittown have by now been so thoroughly expanded and modified by their owners that their original architectural form can be somewhat difficult to see; however, with diligent observation, several original examples can still be seen today."7

-9 Wikipedia, "Levittown, New York."
+6 Wikipedia, "Levittown, New York."